There are usually 2 reasons why puppies get ‘a bit bitey’:

 Also, keep the games short – and let your puppy ‘win’ after a few seconds (5 seconds is plenty!)
 Then wait and see what your pup does – does your puppy come towards you to re-play?
 Or does your pup take the toy to chew on or to fling about or to hide in his den?
 If so, your pup may be saying that s/he needs a breather from ‘your game’ and that they’ll like to do something else for a moment, please 🙂 Your best response is to let your puppy do so.
 Give your puppy the choice.

 Animal Behaviourist & Trainer, Chirag Patel gave an excellent talk at the BCSPCA called “10 Things Your Dog Wishes You Knew”.
 Click here for the video – scroll to 20 mins for the start of his talk and to 51 mins for the bit on puppy mouthing/biting.
-It’s well worth listening to if you want to understand your pup/dog’s behaviour better.
+It’s well worth a listen – you’ll understand your pup/dog’s behaviour far better.